About Me

 Artistic Style

-Her collection spans a wide range from pieces reflecting the simple, understated aesthetic developed in Korea and Japan, to lyrical, richly colored creations inspired by her inner emotions and Europe’s beautiful nature.
-A defining feature of her works is this poetic sense of color.
+Her collection spans a wide range, from pieces reflecting the simple and understated aesthetics developed in Korea and Japan, to lyrical, richly colored creations born from a dialogue with her inner emotions and the European landscapes she encountered.
+A defining feature of her work is this poetic sense of color.

 Integrating her own unique techniques, she creates single-layer pieces with smooth circles and curves as well as framed artworks, exploring contemporary styles that break free from traditional boundaries.

-All her artworks are original designs, created entirely by hand.
+All her artworks are original designs, created entirely by hand with beautiful uniform stitches.
 She focuses on natural fabrics with a great feel, such as silk and ramie, while cherishing the unique warmth of hand-sewing.

 Events